SIPs hyper-efficient passive home | Enduring Domain Architecture, Ballarat

 True sustainability, not fashion

 Trends in architecture are like trends in fashion.
-They are popular and look good now, but two years later we are asking ourselves ‘what were we thinking?’ and we want to change everything.
-Part of the ethos of sustainable building is to spend the energy on the manufacture, transportation and assembly of materials once, and design them into a building which will be durable and aesthetically appealing enough that it will not need to be modified for its lifespan.
+They are popular and look good now, but two years later we are asking ourselves “what were we thinking?” and want to remodel.
+Part of the ethos of sustainable building is to spend the energy on the manufacture, transportation and assembly of components once, and design them into a building which will be durable and aesthetically appealing enough that it will not need to be modified for its lifespan.
 It should function and serve its owners as well in 50 years as it does right now.

 The east facade.
 The heat recovery ventilation system ducts can been on the gable-end.